droundy/thesis-pommerenck/ising/referee-response.md

 We have added a paragraph? subsection in the SAD/results portion of the paper that address this.

+## Ideas

+- Measure time until we last find a new important energy
+- Find the fraction of moves (in the end) that are outside the range of interesting energies.
+- Discuss in results or discussion

 (ii) Address the general problem of all "flat histogram" methods that the performance of these methods is due to hidden barriers almost always lower than what one would expect from a random walk in energy (in most cases still exponentially growing).
-This has been discussed by Nadler et al (PRE 75 (2007) 026109) who also discus a protocol for optimizing the ensemble which minimizes the residual exponential slowing down.
+This has been discussed by Nadler et al (PRE 75 (2007)
+1)      who also discus a protocol for optimizing the ensemble which minimizes the residual exponential slowing down.
 The authors should point out if and how SAD can be adapted to such "non-flat-histogram" methods.

 We have added a paragraph that 'Address the general problem of all "flat histogram" methods' in the introduction.

+## Ideas

+- Read this paper (probably both of us) and write it up.
+We need to describe the paper and discuss how this relates.
+- My guess is that SAD is like any of the other methods for non-flat-histogram approaches.
+- (Optimized ensemble *follows* a flat histogram method.)

 (iii) Add a few short remarks on comparison with replica exchange methods would be helpful.

 We have added a 'few short remarks' on comparison with replica exchange in the introduction.

+## This is a bit more work

+- Our method *should* be amenable to replica exchange parallelization, just as WL is.

 Response to second referee
 # -----------------------------------------------------------------------------#